chinapedia/wikipedia.abstract.en/Page/Native_Americans_in_the_United_States.md

 Distribution by U.S. state

-Americanindiansmapcensusbureau.gif, as of 2000.
+, as of 2000.
 Note the concentration (blue) in modern-day Oklahoma in the South West, which was once designated as an Indian Territory before statehood in 1907.]]
 According to 2003 United States Census Bureau estimates, a little over one third of the 2,786,652 Native Americans in the United States live in three states: California at 413,382, Arizona at 294,137 and Oklahoma at 279,559.[158]

 In 2010, the U.S. Census Bureau estimated that about 0.8% of the U.S. population was of American Indian or Alaska Native descent.
 This population is unevenly distributed across the country.[159]
 Below, all fifty states, as well as the District of Columbia and Puerto Rico, are listed by the proportion of residents citing American Indian or Alaska Native ancestry, based on the 2010 U.S. Census.[160]